Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 Here Is A Sneak Peek At What IPC Members Get Access To...

 About The International PhD Community

 IPC is the only program specifically for international PhDs and designed specifically by (1) top U.S. immigration lawyers and (2) international PhDs currently working in industry.
-As soon as you become an IPC member, you get access to the IPC training dashboard, which includes 20+ training videos, 12 advanced training workbooks, interviews with top Medical international PhDs currently working in industry, and an exclusive collection of resumes from international PhDs currently working in industry.
+As soon as you become an IPC member, you get access to the IPC dashboard, which includes 20+ videos, 12 advanced workbooks, interviews with top Medical international PhDs currently working in industry, and an exclusive collection of resumes from international PhDs currently working in industry.
 You also get lifetime access to a private job referral network of immigration lawyers, legal consultants, and international PhDs working in industry.
 You will get instant feedback from these professionals 24/7 on any visa and job search-related question so you can get hired in the U.S. now.

 Check Out The Targeted Guidance The International PhD Community Provides...

 Module #1 Visa Options – Part 1 Visa Options – Part 2

 You know you want to work in the industry, but you aren’t sure how to bridge the gap between your current F-1 status and getting the visa you need.
 We’ll cut through the confusion and cover…